Bibliography of Psychodrama © Inception to Date 2007

 Contributions by

 This international bibliography of psychodrama is available to anyone with Internet access.
 It is the fruit of an attempt to compile an exhaustive list of citations of scientific works on psychodrama since its creation by J. L. Moreno.
-It now contains some 5,600 entries, There are surely numerous errors of omission and commission.
-I would like to request that users who discover these errors, send corrections to: Jim Sacks jmsacks@mindspring.com.
-I would, also, like to request that authors whose own publications are absent, incomplete or inaccurate, please, inform me so that colleagues around the world may have access to your work.
-When submitting references, please include the following items:
+It now contains more than six thousands entries.
+There are surely numerous errors of omission and commission.
+We would like to request that users who discover these errors, send corrections to: michael.wieser@uni-klu.ac.at.
+We would, also, like to request that authors whose own publications are absent, incomplete or inaccurate, please, inform me so that colleagues around the world may have access to your work.
+You may send copies to Michael Wieser, Department of Psychology, Universitaetsstr 65, 9020 Klagenfurt, Austria/Europe and I will include it for you.
+When submitting references, please use current standard APA (2009) format if possible, or if not, please include the following information:

 1. Author's or authors' names including the given name(s) if known.